PFFCO - The Philadelphia Folk Festival COmmunicationz Committee!

 From there, it's back to weekends to tidy up, break down, and pull the trailers out.
 This has to be done by September 1.
 We ask everyone to help put it all away.
 Many hands makes light work.
 Yes, it is optional.
 Yes, the party continues.
 Yes, there are lots of folks on the farm post fest.

 We often say, we have one shift.
 From July 4th weekend until Monday Post Fest.
 But as you can see, how much we work actually depends on a lot of factors.
 How much fun is beyond measure.

 What we look for in you:

 98% of life is just showing up.
-We look for folks who will show up on Saturday mornings between July 4th weekend and prefest week.
+We look for folks who will show up on Saturday mornings between July 4th weekend and prefest week when you can.
 It's a get to know you kind of thing, and for you to get to know us.
 We can talk about your mad skills, and those you would like to learn more about.
 And you can help out with setting up.